It’s a Hard Knock Life

 \When we think about domestic orphans, we tend to think of babies and children; however, babies and children who are not adopted early become older children who still need homes.
 Some children enter foster care when they are in their preteen and teenage years, leaving less time for them to find their forever families before they turn 18.
 Sadly, according to an Adoption.com article, “more than 20,000 children will age out of the foster care system, leaving these young adults without any form of support and exposing them to a higher risk for health issues, homelessness, and lack of education.
 Additionally, per the National Foster Youth Institute website, ‘after reaching the age of 18, 20% of the children who were in foster care will become instantly homeless…[and] only one out of every two foster kids who age out of the system will have some form of gainful employment by the age of 24.’”

 The plight of the orphan is not localized to the United States.
 In fact, UNICEF estimates that “there were nearly 140 million orphans globally in 2015, including 61 million in Asia, 52 million in Africa, 10 million in Latin America and the Caribbean, and 7.3 million in Eastern Europe and Central Asia.
 This large figure represents not only children who have lost both parents, but also those who have lost a father but have a surviving mother or have lost their mother but have a surviving father.

 “Of the nearly 140 million children classified as orphans, 15.1 million have lost both parents.
-Evidence clearly shows that the vast majority of orphans are living with a surviving parent grandparent, or other family member.
-95 per cent of all orphans are over the age of five.”
+The evidence clearly shows that the vast majority of orphans are living with a surviving parent grandparent or another family member.
+95 percent of all orphans are over the age of five.”